brglng/dotfiles/README.md

        $ ./install.sh

    This will use the proper package manager on your system to install the necessary packages.
 On Ubuntu/Debian, `apt` is used.
+On Arch Linux, `pacman` is used.
 On macOS, [Homebrew](https://brew.sh/) is used, or installed if there is not an existing one.

    If you want to setup your environment manually and only want to link the configuration files, run

-       $ ./link.sh
+       $ scripts/link.sh

    This will overwrite your existing configuration files.
 The original files will be suffixed with `.orig`.

 ## Utility Scripts

-There are some utility scripts in this repo:
+There are some utility scripts in the `scripts` directory:

+- `disable_sudo_secure_path.sh`: Disable sudo's secure path feature.

+- `install-docsets.sh`: Install docsets for dasht.

 - `linuxbrew_post_install.sh`: Do some post installation work after installing linuxbrew.
 This can be useful if you installed required packages manually without the help of `install.sh`.

 - `setup_python3.sh`: Fix your Python environment.

+Those scripts must be run under the root of this repo.

 <!-- vim: cc=79 sw=4 sts=4 ts=8 et
 -->